Conradium/DreamweaverAI/README.md

 ### Contributing

-We welcome contributions to IPO Lens!
+We welcome contributions to this repo!
 Please see the `CONTRIBUTING.md` file for guidelines on submitting pull requests.

 ### License